microbiomedata/nmdc-runtime/README.md

         -d '{"biosample_set": []}'
    ```
 3. Run the command.
-   > Note: The Runtime API will respond with a performance profiling report web page, instead of its normal response (which will be discarded on the server side).
+   > Note: The Runtime API will respond with a performance profiling report web page, instead of its normal response (which the Runtime discards).
 The performance profiling report web page will be saved to the `.html` file to which you redirected the command output.
 4. Double-click on the `.html` file to view it in your web browser.
    1. Alternatively, open your web browser and navigate to the `.html` file; e.g., enter `file:///tmp/profile.html` into the address bar.